SANUSq: Liposomal Vitamin C with Glutathione - 250ml

 (Check our current promotions before buying)

-- Added glutathione for better antioxidant and detox capacity
+- Liposomal vitamin C and glutathione for improved bioavailability absorption, and antioxidant and detox capacity per serving

 - Protects tissues from oxidative damage, reduces inflammation